-Sydney Water Corporation (SWC) is responsible for supplying drinking quality water and for the management of infrastructure associated with the delivery of drinking water and disposal of wastewater.
-SWC is also one of the authorities responsible for the management of Wolli Creek.
+Sydney Water Corporation (SWC) owns and is responsible for the maintenance of the concrete Wolli Creek channel, which receives stormwater from the Subcatchment.
+SWC is also responsible for infrastructure associated with the delivery of drinking quality water and sewage disposal within Upper Wolli Creek Subcatchment.